ibm-cloud-docs/Cloudant/api/design_documents.md

 The `_design` filter accepts changes only for design documents within the requested database.

-The filter does not require any arguments.
+The filter doesn't require any arguments.

 Changes are listed for *all* the design documents within the database.